Booleans are a fundamental data type in C++ that represent truth values,

 - The

-loop continues to execute as long ascontinueLoop
+whileloop continues to execute as long ascontinueLoopistrue. - The loop

 prints the value of

-and increments it. - When
+countand increments it. - When

-, and the loop terminates.
+countreaches 5,continueLoopis set tofalse, and the loop terminates.

 7. Converting Other Data Types to Booleans